If you retired would your company hire you back?

 - An eternal search for something to do.

-It’s become clear that Boomers are unlikely to leave the workforce willingly.
-So if you do find yourself on the outside looking in, you’re likely to want to Boomerang back.
+It’s clear Boomers are unlikely to leave the workforce willingly.
+But if you do find yourself on the outside looking in, you’re likely to want to Boomerang back.
 For money.
 Or to regain purpose in your life.

 Either way, you’ll be in good company.